googleads/google-ads-perl/README.md

         perl Build.PL
         perl Build installdeps

-1. Setup your OAuth2 credentials.
+1. Set up your OAuth2 credentials.

     The Google Ads API uses [OAuth2](http://oauth.net/2/) as the authentication mechanism.
 Choose the appropriate option below based on your use case, and